-House Bill 1074 Health Insurance - Mental Health and Substance Use Disorder Benefits - Sunset Repeal and Modification of Reporting Requirements

-Health and Government Operations Committee

-February 22, 2024
+House Bill 1085 Maryland Insurance Administration - Mental Health Parity and Addiction Equity Reporting Requirements - Revisions and Sunset Repeal Health and Government Operations Committee February 22, 2024 Position: SUPPORT

-Position: SUPPORT

 Mental Health Association of Maryland (MHAMD) is a nonprofit education and advocacy organization that brings together consumers, families, clinicians, advocates and concerned citizens for unified action in all aspects of mental health and substance use disorders (collectively referred to as behavioral health).
-We appreciate the opportunity to provide this testimony in support of House Bill 1074.
+We appreciate the opportunity to provide this testimony in support of House Bill 1085.

-HB 1074 would strengthen reporting requirements for health insurance companies (carriers) related to their compliance with state and federal behavioral health parity laws1 and enhance the Maryland Insurance Administration's (MIA) parity enforcement authority.
-It would remove the sunset on carrier reporting requirements, requiring carriers to continue submitting reports every year; require carriers to conduct and document comparative analyses for legacy processes impacting nonquantitative treatment limitations (NQTL)2 that were implemented prior to passage of the federal Parity Act; give the MIA additional enforcement options; place the burden of persuasion on carriers in demonstrating parity compliance; and provide that failure to submit a complete report shall be considered a parity violation.
+HB 1085 would strengthen reporting requirements for health insurance companies (carriers) related to their compliance with state and federal behavioral health parity laws and enhance the Maryland Insurance Administration's (MIA) parity enforcement authority.
+It would remove the sunset on carrier reporting requirements, requiring carriers to continue submitting reports every other year; require carriers to conduct and document comparative analyses for legacy processes impacting nonquantitative treatment limitations (NQTL) that were implemented prior to passage of the federal Parity Act; give the MIA additional enforcement options; and provide the MIA with discretion to choose which NQTLs it will review, improving the efficiency and effectiveness of the agency's parity analyses by allowing it to focus on the most impactful NQTLs.

-The revisions in HB 1074 were developed pursuant to recommendations from the MIA's 2023 Interim Report on Nonquantitative Treatment Limitations and Data, which summarizes the findings of reviews of parity reports submitted by carriers pursuant to new reporting requirements established by the General Assembly in 2020 (SB 334/HB 455)3.
-After determining that the reports submitted by carriers were "uniformly and significantly inadequate, impeding the ability to reach parity determinations," the MIA recommended new reporting requirements and enforcement options similar to those outlined in HB 1074 as a way of "improving the ability of regulators to reach substantive conclusions on parity compliance."
+The revisions in HB 1085 were developed pursuant to recommendations from the MIA's 2023 Interim Report on Nonquantitative Treatment Limitations and Data, which summarizes the findings of reviews of parity reports submitted by carriers pursuant to new reporting requirements established by the General Assembly in 2020 (SB 334/HB 455).
+After determining that the reports submitted by carriers were "uniformly and significantly inadequate, impeding the ability to reach parity determinations," the MIA recommended the new reporting requirements and enforcement options outlined in HB 1085 as a way of "improving the ability of regulators to reach substantive conclusions on parity compliance."

 It has been 30 years since Maryland passed the first state mental health parity law in the nation and 15 years since passage of the federal Parity Act, but discriminatory practices and failure among payers to comply with statutory requirements continue unabated while the unmet demand for mental health and substance use care continues to increase.
-The General Assembly has an opportunity with HB 1074 to take a significant step toward ensuring the appropriate implementation and enforcement of these critical anti-discrimination laws, and we urge a favorable report.
+The General Assembly has an opportunity with HB 1085 to take a significant step toward ensuring the appropriate implementation and enforcement of these critical anti-discrimination laws, and we urge a favorable report.

-1 Maryland state law and the federal Mental Health Parity and Addiction Equity Act of 2008 require health insurers to provide coverage for mental health and substance use care that is on par with and no more restrictive than the coverage they provide for physical health care.
+&lt;sup>1 Maryland state law and the federal Mental Health Parity and Addiction Equity Act of 2008 require health insurers to provide coverage for mental health and substance use care that is on par with and no more restrictive than the coverage they provide for physical health care.

-2 NQTLs are processes, strategies, evidentiary standards, or other criteria that limit the scope or duration of benefits for services provided in a health insurance plan, including things like prior authorization, concurrent review, network adequacy, and provider reimbursement.
+&lt;sup>2 NQTLs are processes, strategies, evidentiary standards, or other criteria that limit the scope or duration of benefits for services provided in a health insurance plan, including things like prior authorization, concurrent review, network adequacy, and provider reimbursement.

-3 Following passage of SB 334/HB 455 in 2020, the MIA established a parity reporting framework that has been cited by the federal government as a model for other states.
+&lt;sup>3 Following passage of SB 334/HB 455 in 2020, the MIA established a parity reporting framework that has been cited by the federal government as a model for other states.